imlawcs/BE-DevOps/README.md

-- This project is a system for managing users, updating files, and performing CRUD operations on polls.
+- This project is a system for managing users, log in, register, updating files, and performing CRUD operations on polls.

 <h2>
   Tech Stack